FAQ - Payroll Taxes General Information

 NOTE: Any domestic employer subject to reporting requirements and paying wages of $20,000 or less annually may elect to pay state payroll taxes annually, rather than quarterly, by completing an Employer of Household Worker Election Notice (DE 89), which is in the registration packet that is mailed to you.
 This method requires filing an Employer of Household Worker(s) Quarterly Report of Wages and Withholdings (DE 3BHW) to report workers’ wages quarterly and an Annual Payroll Tax Return for Employer of Household Workers (DE 3HW) to report and pay payroll taxes.
 The quarterly form is due the first day following the calendar quarter and delinquent the last day of the month following the quarter.
 The annual return is due on January 1 following the close of the prior calendar year and becomes delinquent if not filed and paid on or before January 31.
 If at any time during the year the total wages paid exceed $20,000, the election to file and pay annually is terminated, and you will be required to file a DE 3HW to close out the prior quarters and start to file the DE 9, DE 9C, and DE 88.

-For more information, request a Household Employer’s Guide (DE 8829) by calling (888) 745-3886, visiting your local Employment Tax Office, or order one online.
+For more information, refer to the Household Employer Web page, the online Household Employer’s Guide (DE 8829), or you can order the DE 8829 through the Online Forms and Publications page.
 You may also download our Information Sheet: Household Employment (DE 231L).

 As defined in the California Unemployment Insurance Code, an employee includes:

 - Any worker who is an employee under the usual common law rules